fberumenm/TOPAS_tutorial_brachytherapy/index.md

 In the field of medical physics, the MC method is mostly used to study the interaction of radiation with the patient, imaging devices, treatment sources/units, and radiation detectors.
 In such a way, complex scenarios can be simulated.
 This educational resources are focused on brachytherapy, a form of radiation therapy in which sealed sources are inserted into the patient to closely treat lesions.

 [TOPAS](http://www.topasmc.org/) is a toolkit that performs advanced Monte Carlo simulations of all forms of radiation therapy setups.
-TOPA
+The toolkit allows users to set up complex simulations through simple text files which in turn indicate a series of parameters.
+This parameter system is fully described in the [TOPAS official documentation](https://topas.readthedocs.io/en/latest/getting-started/intro.html) site.

 The volumetric source enables accurate brachytherapy simulations.
 The TOPAS version 3.7 includes a brachytherapy package of source models and a track-lenght estimator for dose scoring [(link)](https://topas.readthedocs.io/en/latest/examples-docs/Brachytherapy/index.html).
 This tutorial gives some insights on how the sources are modeled and some common simulation setups (TG-43 parameters, MBDCA test case 1).
 Additionally, the TOPAS Time Feature System is described and used to simulate a prostate case.